vitessio/website/content/en/docs/reference/compatibility/mysql-compatibility.md

 ### Killing running queries

 Vitess does not yet support killing running shard queries via the `KILL` command through VTGate.
 Vitess does have strict query timeouts for OLTP workloads (see below).
-If you need a query, you can connect to the underlying MySQL shard instance and run `KILL` from there.
+If you need to kill a query, you can connect to the underlying MySQL shard instance and run `KILL` from there.

 ### Cross-shard Transactions